Abhinav072004/game-development/README.md

 ## Description:

- The Quiz App is a simple and interactive application designed to allow users to participate in quizzes on gs topics.
-Whether you're a student looking to test your knowledge or just someone who enjoys trivia, this app provides an engaging and fun way to learn new things.
+ The basic ball game in which if u win a particular level then next level already start and if u loose in a particular level then level again started .
+This game provides an engaging and  a lot of fun. because this is demo project so i fix this only level 0-4.